rear/rear-workshop-osbconf-2016/README.md

-# rear-workshop-osbconf-2016
+# Relax-and-Recover (ReaR) Workshop

 :author: Gratien Dhaese <gratien.dhaese@gmail.com>

-The Relax-and-Recover (rear) workshop for OSBconf 2016 (Open Source Backup Conference, Cologne, Germany, 26-27 September, 2016) - see http://osbconf.org/workshops/ - is guiding you into setting up rear, how to configure it, and with lots of real use cases, such as with Bareos, NFS, CIFS, RSYNC.
+The Relax-and-Recover (ReaR) workshop is guiding you into setting up rear, how to configure it, and with lots of real use cases, such as with Bareos, NFS, CIFS, RSYNC.

 ## Setting up your virtual machines

 This document was only tested for the KVM and VirtualBox hypervisors, but it should work fine with other hypervisors.

-I would really appreciate that you test your hypervisor of choice and contribute instructions back (at https://github.com/rear/rear-workshop-osbconf-2016/pulls).
+I would really appreciate that you test your hypervisor of choice and contribute instructions back (at https://github.com/rear/rear-workshop/pulls).

 A few words before going to the prerequisites - we use **vagrant** as digital assitant to setup up our virtual images (VMs) to play with rear.
 Why?
 Because, in order to speed up the workshop around rear we do install lots of software automatically in the client and server VMs.